joshuacc/ahkpm/README.md

   "license": "MIT",
   // URL for users to file bugs/issues for the package "issueTracker": "github.com/user/my-project/issues",
+  // The primary file which users of the package should "Include" to use it in their scripts "include": "example.ahk",
   // Information about the primary author of the package "author": {
     "name": "joshuacc",